Rate Limits

 • • Dedicated API endpoints for high-volume usage

-• • Priority processing for generation requests
+• • Priority processing for lead submissions

 • • Custom burst allowances for peak usage periods